 Program Admission Requirements

-For admission to communication sciences and disorders, students must have a cumulative GPA of 3.0 or above at the end of their sophomore year, and must have earned a B or above in ENG 106 or its equivalent and C or above in chemistry or physics and in biology.
+For admission to communication sciences and disorders, students must have a cumulative GPA of 3.00 or above at the end of their sophomore year, and must have earned a B or above in ENG 105 and 106 or their equivalents and C or above in chemistry or physics and in biology.
 To remain in the major and enroll in 300-/400-level CSD courses, a 3.20 GPA must be maintained along with a GPA of 3.20 in the major classes.
 In order to participate in the second practicum (CSD 378) a student must take the Test of Academic Proficiency.
-Enrollment in a clinical practicum is contingent upon appropriate verbal and non-verbal communication skills or enrollment in a recommended therapy program and an A or B in the related theory course.
+Enrollment in a clinical practicum is contingent upon appropriate verbal and non-verbal communication skills or enrollment in a recommended therapy program and an A or B in the related theory courses.